 Contact us

-For the 17th time, under the theme of "Osaka University's Support System and Support Practices: Current Situation and Challenges," Project Associate Professor Naoto Mochizuki of the Osaka University Campus Life Support Center and Lecturer Satoko Nakano provided topics on their initiatives and issues.
-In the subcommittee that followed, participants were divided into five groups under the three themes of "Support System," "Introduction to Support Practice," and "Support Practice," and exchanged opinions on how to support students with disabilities based on the various issues and case studies that each university faces.
+In this 17th session, under the theme of “Osaka University’s Support System and Support Practices: Current Situation and Challenges,” Project Associate Professor Naoto Mochizuki and Lecturer Satoko Nakano of the Osaka University Campus Life Support Center provided topics on their efforts and challenges.
+In the subcommittee that followed, the participants were divided into five groups under the three themes of “Support System,” “Introduction to Support Practice,” and “Support Practice,” and exchanged opinions on how to support students with disabilities based on various issues and case studies faced by each university.

-The feature of KSSK is that regardless of the size of the university or whether there is a support system, regardless of the position or experience, it is possible to have frank and casual discussions at the level of the person in charge, and to form a network of universities and the person in charge.
-The next meeting will be held around February~March 2017.
-When the contents of the event are decided, we will inform you on the website of the University Consortium Kyoto.
+The feature of KSSK is that it is possible to have frank conversations at the level of the person in charge, regardless of the size of the university or whether or not there is a support system, and to form a network of universities and staff.
+The next meeting will be held in February~March 2017.
+Once the content of the event has been decided, it will be announced on the website of the University Consortium Kyoto.

-dsc09230 In the breakout session, we shared our concerns about support methodsimg_0403
+In the subcommittees, we shared concerns about how to support

 PAGE TOP

-< has ended> [For faculty and staff] The 17th Kansai Roundtable Meeting for Students with Disabilities Support Staff was held on September 15 (advance registration required, free of charge)
+< ended> The 17th Kansai Disability Student Support Officer Roundtable was held on September 15 (advance registration required, free of charge)

-The Consortium of Universities Kyoto will hold the "Kansai Student Support Staff Roundtable for Students with Disabilities" (KSSK) as follows, with the aim of exchanging persons involved in disability support work at universities in Kansai.
+The University Consortium Kyoto will hold the “Kansai Disability Student Support Officer Roundtable” (KSSK) as follows, with the aim of exchanging personnel involved in disability support services at universities in the Kansai region.

-With the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities in April 28, each university is required to further collaborate on improving the abilities of those in charge of supporting students with disabilities and providing information beyond the boundaries of universities.
+With the enactment of the Act on the Elimination of Discrimination against Persons with Disabilities in April 2018, each university is required to have a place for further collaboration to improve the capabilities of those in charge of supporting students with disabilities and to provide information beyond the boundaries of the university.

-In this 17th session, we will provide a topic about the efforts and issues of the Osaka University Campus Life Support Center.
-In addition, the subcommittees are divided into three themes: "Support System," "Introduction to Support Practice," and "Support Practice," and opinions will be exchanged on how to support students with disabilities.
+In this 17th session, he will talk about the initiatives and challenges of the Osaka University Campus Life Support Center.
+In addition, the subcommittees are divided into three themes: “Support System,” “Introduction to Support Practice,” and “Support Practice,” and exchange opinions on how to support students with disabilities.

-If you are a faculty member or staff member who is involved in supporting students with disabilities at a university or junior college in the Kansai area, or who is interested in supporting students with disabilities, please join us.
+If you are involved in supporting students with disabilities at universities and junior colleges in the Kansai area, or if you are interested in supporting students with disabilities, please join us.

-Case Report Venue: Outline of the 17th Kansai Roundtable Meeting on Support for Students with Disabilities (KSSK), a small-group breakout session
+Outline of the 17th Kansai Roundtable Meeting of Support Personnel for Students with Disabilities (KSSK)

-◆Capacity: 65 people (first-come, first-served basis) ← thanks to your support, the capacity has been reached.
+◆ Capacity: 65 people (first-come, first-served basis) ← capacity has been reached

 12:30